 In adulthood, this kind of behavior is rarely rewarded with such delightful treats.
 Granted, the breasts belonged to your mother (probably), a scenario which is best forgotten.

-Whatever, my point is this: a man’s subconscious longing for big, healthy breasts (or little, healthy breasts) is a powerful force, so forgive us for not looking at your face.
+Whatever, my point is this: a man’s subconscious longing for big, healthy breasts (or little, healthy breasts) is a powerful force instilled in us from Day One.
+So maybe you should forgive us for not looking at your face.
 Blame our mothers and, in turn, nature as a whole.

-Yep, it’s a simple matter of aesthetics.
-We can look at the night sky and marvel at the waxing moon; we can admire the delicate weightlessness of a pink balloon; we can appreciate the gentle bobble and sway of your firm boobies as you jog past us in slow motion wearing tight gray running pants and a tiny little white Adidas t-shirt with pink trim.
+Yep, maybe it’s just a simple matter of aesthetics.
+We can look at the night sky and marvel at the waxing moon and the Milky Way; we can admire the delicate weightlessness of a pink balloon; and, in the same way, we can appreciate the gentle bobble and sway of your firm boobies as you jog past us in slow motion wearing tight gray running pants and a tiny little white Adidas t-shirt with pink trim.
 Oh, yes, we can.
 It’s not our fault.
 Nature’s Grand Design is full of wonders.

-A long time ago, incredibly hairy women decided to start walking on two legs rather than bounding around using all fours like a baboon.
-While beneficial, especially for waitresses, there was one major drawback.
-Previously, these hirsute females displayed their willingness for man-meat by sticking their asses in the air.
+A long time ago, hairy women decided to start walking on two legs rather than bounding around using all fours like a baboon.
+Walking in an upright manner was highly beneficial, especially for waitresses.
+But there was one major drawback: Before they stopped dragging the knuckles along the floor, these hirsute females displayed their willingness for man-meat by sticking their asses in the air.

-This was a good ploy for knuckle-dragging, part-time quadrupeds, but somewhat troublesome when going about your daily routine in an upright position.
-What to do?
-Easy… grow some sexy buttocks on your chest.
+This was a good ploy for part-time quadrupeds, but somewhat troublesome when going about your daily routine in an upright position.
+Being upright, it wasn’t so easy to stick your ass right up into the air to attract a passing male.

-With these babies up front and center, the whole ass thing was not quite so important.
-Evolution, being awesome, left men with butts and boobs to look at (at this point in history, the female face was relegated to third position on the interestingness scale).
-Scientists, being a bit useless with both women and words, dubbed this cleavage/buttock mirroring process “genital echo theory.”
-That just sounds wrong.
+With these babies up front, the whole ass thing was not quite so important.
+Evolution, being awesome, left men with butts and boobs to look at (at this point in history, the female face was about as sexually tempting as a gnarled left knee).

 Berry-gathering monkey women stuck their behinds in the air in attempt to bag a mate.
 It was a sign of fertility and a blatant display of readiness for a bit of baby making.
 For monkey men, this act also made it clear that there was indeed a woman under all that hair.